 Search results 0

 Cargo claims are the most common and costly category of P&I claims.
-Our analysis of the statistics over the past years (2016-2020) shows that 10% of all insured tanker vessels suffer a cargo claim a year.
+Our statistics show that 10% of all insured tanker vessels suffer a cargo claim a year.

 Contamination